 Vasculitis may resolve with time, while allergic symptoms may recur.
 The disease may also manifest with minor or atypical symptoms.
 The most frequent causes of death are cardiac complications (heart failure, myocardial infarction, cardiac arrest); less commonly, hemorrhage, renal failure, GI complications (perforation or hemorrhage), and respiratory failure.

-1. Laboratory tests: Eosinophilia in peripheral blood (often >1.5×109/L), elevation in the erythrocyte sedimentation rate and C-reactive protein levels, normocytic anemia, features of renal involvement (microscopic hematuria, proteinuria), a positive myeloperoxidase (MPO) antineutrophil cytoplasmic antibody (ANCA) test result (in ~60% of patients).
+1. Laboratory tests: Eosinophilia in peripheral blood (often >1.5×109/L or >10% of white blood cells), elevation in the erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) levels, normocytic anemia, features of renal involvement (microscopic hematuria, proteinuria), a positive myeloperoxidase (MPO) antineutrophil cytoplasmic antibody (ANCA) test result (in ~60% of patients).

-2. Imaging studies: Radiographs and computed tomography (CT) reveal signs of chronic sinusitis and alveolar hemorrhage.
+2. Imaging studies: Radiography and computed tomography (CT) reveal signs of chronic sinusitis and alveolar hemorrhage.

 3. Pulmonary function tests: Features characteristic of asthma.